MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

 The mobile broadband class driver reduces the burden on device manufacturers to deliver a custom driver for their specific mobile broadband device.
 The mobile broadband class driver manages any USB MBIM-compliant mobile broadband interface that meets the Windows device certification.
 When a certified device is connected, no additional drivers are required and Windows can immediately use the device to connect to your network.
 The mobile broadband class driver conforms to the Windows mobile broadband driver model and provides full functionality to the Windows Mobile Broadband Service.
 It supports GSM networks, including HSPA+ and LTE; CDMA networks; and dual-mode networks offering 3G CDMA and 4G LTE.
 It also supports operator messages such as SMS and USSD, and EAP-SIM-based authentication.

-**Note**
+> [!NOTE]
-While USSD, EAP-SIM, and multiple PDP contexts are supported by the mobile broadband class driver, they are optional components of the Windows for desktop editions (Home, Pro, Enterprise, and Education) hardware certification requirements.
+> While USSD, EAP-SIM, and multiple PDP contexts are supported by the mobile broadband class driver, they are optional components of the Windows for desktop editions (Home, Pro, Enterprise, and Education) hardware certification requirements.
 Multiple PDP contexts are required for Windows 10 Mobile for hardware certification, however.

 Additional device functionality can be implemented using custom device service extensions, which will be exposed directly to the mobile broadband app through the WinRT Device Services API.